digidotcom/xbee-micropython/samples/xbee/communication/relay_frames_temperature/README.md

 ---

 The example is already configured, so all you need to do is build and launch the project.

+If using the Digi XBee Mobile app, launch the application, connect to the XBee, and under the Actions menu, open the Relay Console.

-Then, launch the 'XBee BLE MicroPython' sample of the Digi Mobile SDK and follow the instructions explained in that sample's README file.
+If using the 'XBee BLE MicroPython' sample of the Digi Mobile SDK, launch the application and follow the instructions explained in that sample's README file.

+Every five seconds, a new message from the XBee will appear, reporting the temperature and humidity readings.

 Supported platforms
 -------------------